 The investments include the assets of the charitable gift annuities account, whose funds are contributed by individuals in exchange for a lifetime annuity paid by Goodwill.
 Investments in this account are regulated under the California Insurance Code and by the Department of Insurance.
-The liability associated with these annuities for approximately \$70,000 is reported within accounts payable on the statement of financial position.
+The liability associated with these annuities of approximately \$58,000 and \$70,000 for the years ended December 31, 2013 and 2012, respectively, is reported within accounts payable and accrued liabilities on the statements of financial position.